dglindner2/SlackAPI/README.md

 It is important to note that the port provided in the last line of the code matches the port specified in the ngrok terminal command.

+**Note:** Make sure you have installed the requirements in your terminal before beginning.
+This can be done with the line `$ pip install -r requirements.txt`.

 The Request URL for the Slack API from this example would now be "https://3cd5-2620-1f7-8ff-c4c-ac2c-72b7-c1b6-1da5.ngrok-free.app/slack/events".
 This is the Forwarding URL followed by `/slack/events` as specified in our Python script.

 You should now get a *Verified* checkmark next to your Request URL on the Slack API webpage.